Grid-tie systemsHybrid systemsOff-grid systemsInvertersPV system design

 When the light goes out: Solar systems and blackouts

 America has the highest number of power outages than any other developed country.
-California alone suffers from over 20,000 blackout events of different scale every year, according to BloomEnergy.
+California alone suffers from over 20,000 blackout events of a different scale every year, according to BloomEnergy.
 California is also the state with more solar panel installations than anywhere else in the U.S. Do those PV systems protect Americans from sudden power outages?
-How do they behave when lights dim?
+How do they behave when the lights dim?
 This article is all about what if you have solar and the power goes out.

 Response to power outage depends on connection to the grid